reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 }
 ```

 In the test, first, we defined an array of workers with their respective ages.
 We have created two `BiPredicate` instances: `juniorCarpenterCheck` and `juniorWelderCheck`.
 These predicates evaluate if a worker is within a certain age range (18 to 40) based on their occupation (Carpenter or Welder).
 Then we use these predicates to filter the array of workers using the `test()` method.
-Finally, we count the workers meeting the criteria for junior carpenters and junior welders and verify if it matches the expected counts.
+Finally, we count the workers meeting the criteria for junior carpenters and junior welders and verify if they match the expected counts.

-Now let's learn to use the default methods used to combine and negate.
+Now let's learn to use the default methods used to combine and negate:

 ```java
   @Test